-Types and Forms of Poetry
+Types of Poems

 Poetic form can be defined in many ways, but it is essentially a type of poem that is defined by physical structure, rhythm, and other elements.
 It has a specific style or set of rules that must be used when writing.
 Even the literal shape that a poem takes on paper can matter when it comes to the type of poem.
 The line length, number of syllables, and subject matter are all important parts of poetic form.